jtramm/omp_target_issues/README.md

 # omp_target_issues
-A collection of OpenMP target offloading questions and issues I have encountered
+A collection of OpenMP target offloading examples